aliendostea/react-workers-list-oompa-loompas/README.md

 ⚡️ React Hooks\
 ⚡️ Fech API\
 ⚡️ Input search of all workers in real time\
-⚡️ Fully Responsive & animations with CSS3\
+⚡️ Fully Responsive & animations with Sass & CSS3\

 ---

 ## How To Use 🔧

-Using NPM:
+In the project directory, you can run in the terminal:
 ```bash
 # Install dependencies
 $ npm install